CS Energy, Luminace complete 2 landfill solar projects in New Jersey

 Edison, New Jersey-based CS Energy and New York-based Luminace have completed two 5-megawatt landfill community solar projects in Berkeley, New Jersey.

 According to CS Energy, these co-located projects are among the first to simultaneously close a landfill and build a solar system atop the landfill.
-Including these projects, CS Energy has now completed more than 230 megawatts of landfill solar projects in the United States.
-The company says these projects are expected to provide energy to 1,800 homes, more than half of which will be low-to-moderate income (LMI) households, saving participants an estimated $6.4 million over the life of the projects.
+Including these projects, CS Energy has completed more than 230 megawatts of landfill solar projects in the United States.
+These projects are expected to provide energy to 1,800 homes, more than half of which will be low-to-moderate income (LMI) households, saving participants an estimated $6.4 million over the life of the projects.

 RELATED: A solar solution